theupdateframework/pep-maximum-security-model/README.rst

 roles) generated in the previous step.
 Finally, the snapshot process MUST make available to clients the new *timestamp* and *snapshot* metadata representing the latest snapshot.

+A claimed or recently-claimed project will need to upload in its transaction to PyPI not just targets (a simple index as well as distributions) but also TUF metadata.
+The project MAY do so by uploading a ZIP file containing two directories, /metadata/ (containing delegated targets metadata files) and /targets/ (containing targets such as the project simple index and distributions which are signed for by the delegated targets metadata).

+Whenever the project uploads metadata or targets to PyPI, PyPI SHOULD check the project TUF metadata for at least the following properties:

+    * A threshold number of the developers keys registered with PyPI by that
+    * project MUST have signed for the delegated targets metadata file that
+    * represents the "root" of targets for that project (e.g. metadata/targets/
+    * project.txt).
+The signatures of delegated targets metadata files MUST be
+    * valid.
+The delegated targets metadata files MUST NOT be expired.
+The
+    * delegated targets metadata MUST be consistent with the targets.
+A
+    * delegator MUST NOT delegate targets that were not delegated to itself by
+    * another delegator.
+A delegatee MUST NOT sign for targets that were not
+    * delegated to itself by a delegator.
+Every file MUST contain a unique
+    * copy of its hash in its filename following the filename.digest.ext
+    * convention recommended earlier.

+If PyPI chooses to check the project TUF metadata, then PyPI MAY choose to reject publishing any set of metadata or targets that do not meet these requirements.

+PyPI MUST enforce access control by ensuring that each project can only write to the TUF metadata for which it is responsible.
+It MUST do so by ensuring that project transaction processes write to the correct metadata as well as correct locations within those metadata.
+For example, a project transaction process for an unclaimed project MUST write to the correct target paths in the correct delegated unclaimed metadata for the targets of the project.

+On rare occasions, PyPI MAY wish to extend the TUF metadata format for projects in a backward-incompatible manner.
+Note that PyPI will NOT be able to automatically rewrite existing TUF metadata on behalf of projects in order to upgrade the metadata to the new backward-incompatible format because this would invalidate the signatures of the metadata as signed by developer keys.
+Instead, package managers SHOULD be written to recognize and handle multiple incompatible versions of TUF metadata so that claimed and recently-claimed projects could be offered a reasonable time to migrate their metadata to newer but backward-incompatible formats.

+The details of how each project manages its TUF metadata is beyond the scope of this PEP.

 A few implementation notes are now in order.
 So far, we have seen that only new metadata and targets are added, but not that old metadata and targets are